skpomerv/data1201/lab9/README.md

 # This week's Lab!
 ## Objective:
 Get used to creating new scripts, using the /tmp directory, and creating more involved decisions.
+The `/tmp/` directory is the temporary directory, and is regularly cleaned by linux during things such as when the system reboots.
+Its a useful place to insert files you don't plan to keep!

 Furthermore, we're going to improve our own command line capabilities by looking at the .bashrc file, a way to customize our environment.